Sharing the Night Sky with the Public Since 1949

 Chamberlin Observatory Tours

-The Denver Astronomical Society hosts weekly and monthly events* at the University of Denver’s historic Chamberlin Observatory, featuring its prized 1894 Alvan Clark-Saegmuller 20-inch refracting telescope.
-It serves as the DAS home base for numerous Public Nights, Open Houses, and special events throughout the year.
+The Denver Astronomical Society hosts weekly and monthly events* at the University of Denver’s historic Chamberlin Observatory, which features its prized 1894 Alvan Clark-Saegmuller 20-inch refracting telescope.
+The Observatory serves as the DAS home base for numerous Astronomy Nights, Open Houses, and special events throughout the year.

-If you have any questions about EXISTING reservations or would like to make changes to make changes to your reservation, email us at reservations@denverastro.org.
+If you have any questions about EXISTING reservations or want to change your existing reservation, email us at reservations@denverastro.org.

 M•45 – Pleiades, Seven Sisters, Subaru image by Darrell Dodge